mstable/mStable-contracts/README.md

 Deployment scripts are located in `migrations/src`.
 To run, start `ganache` or `ganache-cli` and run the migration script.

-*NB: You should locally use the latest version of `ganache-cli`, as contracts rely on recent opcodes*
+*NB: You should locally use the latest version of `ganache-cli`, as contracts rely on recent opcodes.*
+*In case you are using `ganache` GUI you should go to the settings/gear icon -> chain -> update the gas limit property to 8000000*

 ```
 $ ganache-cli -p 7545 -l 8000000